MusicStoreLive/reverb-magento/README.md

 * Control whether price/title/inventory syncs individualy.
 * Sync updates for inventory from Magento to Reverb.
 * Sync orders from Reverb to Magento
-* Sync shipping number from Magento to Reverb
+* Sync shipping tracking information from Magento to Reverb
 * Configurable products - children are synced as individual listings on Reverb
-* Make/model/price can be mapped to attributes in your magento installation
+* Make/model/price/finish/year/shipping_profile_name can be mapped to attributes in your magento installation

-## Caveats
+## FAQ

+Q: Why aren't things synced in real time, or failing to sync at all?

+The Reverb sync runs on a cron (magento's scheduler)  that's set to every minute for product syncs and every two minutes for order syncing.
+This is done so that when you save a product we won't interfere with your normal magento functions, and do all the sync in the background.

+However the design of Magento's cron means that other cron-based plugins that take a long time to run may interfere with each other.
+Reverb generally finishes its work in seconds, but we have seen plugins that can take many minutes to run, or even crash, preventing plugins like Reverb from finishing their work.
+If you're experiencing problems with your cron, you should look at var/log/cron.log, and possibly install [AOE Scheduler](https://www.magentocommerce.com/magento-connect/aoe-scheduler.html) to inspect the functioning of your cron.

+If you're continuing to have cron issues, please install Reverb on a fresh magento instance without any other plugins as a test.
+If that works, the problem is with one of your other plugins.
+Please ensure you have no error messages in your cron and php logs prior to contacting Reverb Support.

+Q: Why are my Reverb Make & Model incorrect or showing as "Unknown"

-* **Make & Model are guessed from the title unless you map those fields **.
+**Make & Model are guessed from the title unless you map those fields **.
 Use the configuration screen (System->Configuration->Reverb Configuration) to map make/model fields to attribute fields in your Magento installation.
 If you don't have structured make/model fields, we will attempt to guess them from the title, but this is not reliable.

+Q: How can I map make/model and other fields?

-* If you don't already have make & model fields in your magento installation, you can add them by using the Catalog->Attributes section to add two new fields (for example, "reverb_make" and "reverb_model").
+If you don't already have make & model fields in your magento installation, you can add them by using the Catalog->Attributes section to add two new fields (for example, "reverb_make" and "reverb_model").
 Then go to Catalog->Attributes->Attribute Sets and add those fields into your default attribute set so they appear on every product.
 Finally, go to (System->Configuration->Reverb Configuration) and map the make and model fields to your newly created fields.

-* **Orders are synced only 24 hours into the past** if you just installed the extension and want to sync older orders, please edit the file at app/code/community/Reverb/ReverbSync/Helper/Orders/Retrieval/Creation.php and change MINUTES_IN_PAST_FOR_CREATION_QUERY to the number in minutes you want to go into the past.
-For 3 days, use 3 * 60 * 24 = 4320
+You can do the same for other reverb attributes such as finish/year/shipping_profile_name

 ## Installation: Part 1 - Install the App